galexrt/docker-percona-xtradb-cluster/README.md

 ***

-percona/percona-docker Percona xtraDB optimized for Kubernetes clustering.
+percona/percona-docker Percona xtraDB optimized for Kubernetes clustering and simple SSL configuration.
+(**SSL configuration hasn't been tested yet!**)

 TODO Add documentation on how to use the image